Common Lawyer Marketing Failures

 This person wants to understand.
-It is the attorney's job to have materials that will address the type of legal problem the individual has, and that deals with the concerns and frustrations they may be going through.
+The attorney's job is to have materials that will address the type of legal problem the individual has, which deals with the concerns and frustrations they may be going through.
 This is the kind of information that will get better results in addressing practice areas.

-Yes, you must point out what makes you different and suited as a business.
+Yes, it would help if you pointed out what makes you different and suited as a business.
 But the main thrust needs to be addressing the actual data that the injured person in need of help, for example.
 So this must strike as the initial impact when a Potential New Client, or "PNC," click on your website.

-It is essential to show your position on what area of law practiced by the law firm or lawyer.
+It is essential to show your position on what area of law is practiced by the law firm or lawyer.
 The person looking to hire an attorney does not want just general information; they want to know this is an accomplished lawyer.
-They want someone that practices in the area of the law that they are seeking and in their location.
-For any advertising campaign to be useful for the law, firm prospects are the main focus.
+They want someone who practices in the law that they are seeking and in their location.
+For any advertising campaign to be helpful for the law, firm prospects are the main focus.

 Lawyer Costs and Efforts?